Ar Log: Career

 In June 2025, Ar Log announced that a new album would release early 2026 in celebration of the band's 50th anniversary.
 The album will be titled "Ar Log VIII".
-On 9th November, 2025, Dafydd Roberts made a post on the Ar Log Facebook page stating that the album would release 9th January 2026.
+On 9 November 2025, Dafydd Roberts made a post on the Ar Log Facebook page stating that the album would release 9 January 2026.
+The album would also be the band's first since the passing of one of their lead singers and founders of Ar Log, Dave Burns, who also was in Welsh Folk group The Hennessys.
+The band also stated that they will go on tour in 2026, starting from 24 January, with two special appearances with Dafydd Iwan, which will also be Iwan's last performances with the folk group after he announced his retirement back in August 2025.

 In 2004, Dafydd Roberts became Chief Executive of the Welsh record label Sain, which had released several of Ar Log's albums.